tuananh/tuananh/README.md

 Previously, I was at  [<img src="./assets/tcb.svg" alt="Techcombank" height="18" /> Techcombank](https://techcombank.com), and before that was [<img src="./assets/teko.svg" alt="Teko" height="18" /> Teko](https://teko.vn).

-I'm passionated about all things container, k8s and cloud.
+I'm passionated about all things security, AI, container, k8s and cloud.

 My latest interest are currently in